randy3k/SendCode/README.md

 ### Troubleshooting

+1. Sending code to Python console

-*Important*: For Python, [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
+   [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
 IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.

+2. Safari-Jupyter send does not work

+   Most likely you haven't enabled JavaScript for AppleScript.
+Check the option "Allow JavaScript from Apple Events" in the Develop menu (the develope menu needs to be enabled in the preferences).

+3. Nothing happens

+   Make sure the corresponding program is opened when you are sending the text.

 ### Custom Keybind